connorbrez/Turbulent/README.md

 Turbulent
 ===============
-The platformer where chaotic change is normal.
+Where chaotic change is normal.

 Libraries used
 ---------------